sindresorhus/atom-fixmyjs/readme.md

 $ apm install fixmyjs
 ```

-Or Settings → Install → Search for `fixmyjs`
+Or, Settings → Install → Search for `fixmyjs`

 ## Usage

-Open the Command Palette, and type `fixmyjs`.
+Open the Command Palette and type `fixmyjs`.

 Can also be run on just a selection.
 For example the code in a `<script>` tag.